3malek/moj-hmcts-task-tracking/README.md

 ii.
 On your workstation, create a folder for the frontend, e.g. /task_tracking_frontend/
 iii. cd into this frontend folder and run the following (on the command line):
 npx govuk-prototype-kit@latest create
 iv.
-Copy the contents of /hmcts_task_tracking_fe/ into your frontend folder, which you created above (basically, you need to update the app folder).
+Copy the contents of /hmcts_task_tracking_fe/ into your frontend folder, which you created above (basically, you need to update the /app/ folder).
 v.
 Run the following (from inside your frontend folder):
 npm run dev